Armanthakur/FitFuel/README.md

 # FitFuel
-This is my new project for healthy recipies
+This is my new MERN stack project for healthy recipies